Scrum Methodology and the Scrum Master

 Adjust the information displayed on each card.

-- Click Fields in the upper right corner of the Card View.
+- Click on a Card View view-type by selecting on an icon in the upper right corner of the Card View.

 - Delete fields you don’t want displayed on your Scrum board, or add custom fields for displaying additional information about a task.